adenekan41/dotfiles/Readme.md

 # Codewonders Dotfiles

-### A bunch of configurations I use regularly during development.
+### A collection of configurations and files I use regularly during development.

 ### [See More About Me](https://codewonders.dev)